View Dorothy Shank's Obituary on theblade.com and share memories

 |

-The family will receive friends at the Eggleston Meinert & Pavley Funeral Home, Oregon Chapel, 440 S. Coy Road on Friday, February 14, 2020 from 2:00 p.m. - 8:00 p.m.
+The family will receive friends at the Eggleston Meinert & Pavley Funeral Home, Oregon Chapel, 440 S. Coy Road on Friday, February 14, 2020 from 2:00 p.m. - 8:00 p.m. where the recitation of the Rosary will be held at 7:00 p.m.
 The Traditional Requiem Mass will be held at St. Joseph Catholic Church, 628 Locust St. Toledo, Ohio on Saturday at 11:00 a.m. where the family will greet friends beginning at 10:00 a.m.
 Interment will follow at St. Ignatius Cemetery.
-Expressions of sympathy in Dorothy's name may be directed to the Cystic Fibrosis Foundation.
+Expressions of sympathy in Dorothy's name may be directed to the Cystic Fibrosis Foundation at fightcf.cff.org.